JBarmentlo/TCP-Unity-Client/README.md

 You may have to `chmod +x bomber.x86_64`.
 If you want to move the game, move the whole extracted folder, not just the executable, it wont work otherwise.

+Finally you need to modify in Client.py the variable `PATH_TO_BOMBER`.

 <br/>

 ### FIGHT !